 Angular is a very robust, popular web framework primarily used to build single-page applications (SPAs).
 At Flatlogic, we also often use Angular to develop admin dashboards.
 You can check out our free Angular templates.

 In this article, we will speak about open-source Angular 2. x projects.
 Many developers and companies have closed their AngularJS projects long ago, so it’s not reasonable to start development on this framework anymore.

 Which projects should Angular be used in?

-If you find yourself amidst a complex web project that requires business logic at the front-end, lots of asynchronous network calls, and a seamless look and feel concerning user experience, Angular is a prime candidate.
+If you find yourself amidst a complex web project that requires business logic at the front end, lots of asynchronous network calls, and a seamless look and feel concerning user experience, Angular is a prime candidate.
+Its emphasis on code generation and modular design makes it an ideal choice for developing sophisticated business software, ensuring efficient project execution and a high-quality user interface.

 Let’s see some specific examples:

 Enterprise web apps.
-Angular has all the features needed to develop large-scale projects, as the Angular team claims it.
+Angular has all the features needed to develop large-scale projects, as the Angular team claims.

 Apps with dynamic content.
 Angular is a perfect technology for websites where the content should change dynamically based on user behavior and preferences.
 It’s mostly integrated when a company decides to do more professional B2B content marketing, for example.
 Dependency injections ensure that in case one component is changed, other components related to it will be changed automatically.

 Progressive web apps.
 Angular is equipped with built-in PWA support.

 Benefits of using Angular

 Reusability.
-Components of similar nature are well encapsulated.
+Components of a similar nature are well encapsulated.
 In other words – self-sufficient.
 Developers can reuse them across different parts of an application.

 TypeScript: better tooling, cleaner code, higher scalability.